The rebirth of the wine industry in the Bluegrass Region is a boon for wine lovers and travelers alike

 Tucked away in a hilly corner of Anderson County, on the western edge of the Inner Bluegrass Region, Lovers Leap rewards its guests with stunning views and award-winning wines.
 A large show room with vaulted ceiling accommodates wine tastings and special events.
 A long covered porch overlooks the vineyards and entices guests to linger and unwind.

 If you are a fan of rich reds, discover a Cabernet Sauvignon made with all Kentucky fruits.
 Another Kentucky treat: the 2013 Estate Reserve Cynthiana- grown from some of the oldest Norton plantings in Kentucky.
 This wine has a complex profile that is rich and pleasurable as it expresses this truly American grape.
-If you are looking for a dry white table wine, the new Tri-Fecta White is a blend of Traminette, Cayuga and Vidal Blanc with a light, crisp finish.
+If you are looking for an interesting white table wine, the Win-Place-Show White.bursts out of the gate with lemonade bright peach and apricot essences and a crisp acidity.

 30 miles west of Lexington.